Power distance

-Power distance is a dimension theorized and proven by Geert Hofstede, who outlined multiple cultural dimensions throughout his work.
-This term refers to inequality and unequal distributions of power between parties; whether it is within the workplace, family, organizations or companies.
-It is an anthropological concept used in cultural studies to understand the relationship between individuals with varying power, the effects, and their perceptions.
-For example, a mother's power distance to her son or a subordinate's distance to their CEO.
-Power distance also delineates whether the members of an institution accept or reject the power distance within the institutions cultural framework.
-Meaning, some cultures and countries treat power distance with different levels of concern.
-It uses the Power Distance Index (PDI) as a tool to measure the acceptance of power established between the individuals with the most power and those with the least.
+Power distance is the extent to which power is unequally distributed between parties, and the level of acceptance of that unequal distribution, whether it is in the family, workplace, or other organizations.

+The concept is used in cultural studies to understand the relationship between individuals with varying power, and the effect this has on society.
+It was introduced in the 1970s by Geert Hofstede, who outlined a number of cultural theories throughout his work.

+Members within a power network may accept or reject the power distance within an institution's cultural framework, and the Power Distance Index (PDI) was created to measure the level of acceptance.
+It may be low, moderate, or high.

+It is theorized that democratic governments occur most commonly among low power-distance societies, where unquestionable hierarchies are not ingrained at an early age, as they tend to be in high power-distance societies.

 Origin

-Geert Hofstede was a well-known and well-traveled Dutch psychologist and professor.
-Hofstede conducted a survey from the 1960s to the 1970s through IBM, a multinational computer manufacturing company, that was the main contribution to his development of the cultural dimensions theory.In the study, Hofstede distributed questionnaires to various IBM employees in different countries and asked questions related to value differences within the company.
-He observed different power distance levels and management styles during his studies, and used his findings to theorize four cultural dimensions: individualism/collectivism, masculinity/femininity, power distance and uncertainty avoidance.
+Geert Hofstede was a Dutch psychologist and professor.
+He conducted a survey from the 1960s to the 1970s through IBM, a multinational computer manufacturing company, which was the main contribution to his development of the cultural dimensions theory.

+In the study, Hofstede distributed questionnaires to various IBM employees in different countries relating to value differences within the company.
+He observed different power-distance levels and management styles and theorized four cultural dimensions: individualism/collectivism, masculinity/femininity, power distance and uncertainty avoidance.

 Later research led to the discovery of a fifth and sixth dimension.
 Chinese sociologists identified long term/short term orientation as the fifth and a replica of Hofstede's study identified the sixth: indulgence/restraint.
-These dimensions were described in his popular work, "Culture's Consequences."
-Following Hofstede's theorizing of the cultural dimensions, he specifically created a measurement tool for the power distance dimension.
-The Power Distance Index (PDI) measures to what degree a country, organization, or institution accepts the distribution of power and authority; it can be measured through high, moderate, or low.
+These dimensions were described in his popular work, "Culture's Consequences" (2001).

+Hofstede created a measurement tool for the power-distance dimension.
+The Power Distance Index (PDI) measures to what degree a country, organization, or institution accepts the distribution of power and authority; it can be high, moderate, or low.